arsenicks/pyhydroquebec-hass-addons/README.md

 # pyhydroquebec-hass-addons

-HASS addon code for pyhydroquebec integration
+HASS addon code for pyhydroquebec integration.
+For now the image doesn't work on ARM, should be fixed soon.

 Work in progress, please report any issue.